Code-Institute-Submissions/Keeganw3-Project-PP2_FebResub/README.md

 ![Screenshot](/assets/screenshots/score-board-screenshot.png)

 ## Logo
-* This shows a logo pertaining to the show that the site was meant to be based on.
+* This shows a logo about the show that the site was meant to be based on.

 ![Screenshot](/assets/screenshots/logo-screenshot.png)